KevinFlanagan7/PP5-Golf-Shop/README.md

 ![Contact Us](/documentation/features/contact.png)

-- Provides fields for the user to enter name, email and message to sent the GOLFshop email address.
+- Provides fields for the user to enter name, email and message to send to the GOLFshop email address.

 </details>